csahithi/image-manipulation/IME Project/README.txt

 ______________________________________
 Color : This class represents RGB color factor for each pixel.

-CreatePPMUtil : This class contains utility methods to create a PPM image file from image object and saves it in the specified file path .

 Image : This class represents Image.

 ImageProcessingModel : This interface specifies the operations on image.An image is characterized